stevespringett/vulndb-data-mirror/README.md

 For best results, use vulndb-data-mirror with cron or another scheduler to keep the mirrored data fresh.

 A subscription to VulnDB is required for use.
 Contact [VulnDB] for evaluation and subscription information.
+VulnDB Data Mirror or it's creator are not affiliated with VulnDB or Risk Based Security.
+This is a community-driven project that acknowledges the value of third-party vulnerability intelligence to enhance or supplement publicly disclosed information.

+By using VulnDB Data Mirror, you accept that it will be used in a manner that conforms to the VulnDB terms of use.

 Usage
 ----------------